 Chavacano Cuisine | Zamboanga’s Gastronomic Souvenir

 Chavacano cuisine is more than just that eternally delicious seafood on a platter.
 It is also about their heirloom recipes & centuries worth of kitchen stories.
 It is about their people & place.
-It is about the episodes of cultural influences that continue to shape Zamboanga’s culinary history.
+Above all, it is about the episodes of cultural influences that continue to shape Zamboanga’s culinary history.

 I cannot anymore count the number of times I have visited Zamboanga City since I first came in the early ‘90s.
 I always love coming back to this place because I feel so at home.
 The people are gentle, the sights are pretty & the culture is colorful.